Sturge Island: Discovery and naming

 The Balleny Islands were discovered by British mariner John Balleny in 1839.
 Sturge Island was named after Thomas Sturge, an oil merchant and shipowner who was a member of a consortium of London shipowners who sent two vessels on a voyage of exploration to the Antarctic coast in 1839-40 under the overall command of Balleny.

 Later visits and landings

 The island was sighted by the members of the Terra Nova Expedition early in 1911.

-In March 1948, the crew of HMAS Wyatt Earp saw whales plus Japanese and British whaling vessels near the island.
+In March 1948, the crew of HMAS Wyatt Earp saw whales along with Japanese and British whaling vessels near the island.
 They also noted icebergs or drift ice driven ashore by recent gales.

 Members of a joint American and New Zealand scientific expedition aboard the United States Naval icebreaker Glacier landed on Sturge Island early in 1965.
 They were believed to be the first to go ashore.

 The Magga Dan, with tourists aboard, came close inshore in February 1968.

 Dr David Lewis and other members of a private expedition aboard the Australian yacht Solo landed on the island in January 1978.